 Stress is a normal human emotion that can offer both benefit and destruction.
-By understanding what stress is and how to identify its symptoms, we’re better able to control it and improve our physical and mental resilience.
+By understanding what stress is and how to identify the signs and symptoms, we’re better able to exercise control over it and improve our physical and mental resilience.

 What is stress?